Latest in: l.a. louver

 5 May 2014

 Tricycle Magazine, the widely-read Buddhist publication, included an extensive feature on the artwork of Tom Wudl in their most recent issue.
-Focusing on the intricately meticulous imagery inspired by the Flower Ornament Scripture (Avatamsaka …
+Focusing on the intricately meticulous imagery inspired by the Flower Ornament Scripture (Avatamsaka Sutra), …

 Featured Image